Brain Arteriovenous Malformation

 • Dural arteriovenous fistula: This consists of an abnormal connection between blood vessels that involve only the surface covering of the brain.

-Most AVMs are diagnosed with either a CT scan or an MRI scan.
-An angiogram may be needed in order to better identify the type of AVM, its size and a detailed analysis of the AVM structure..
+Most AVMs are detected through either a CT scan or an MRI scan.
+An angiogram is usually performed to better identify the type of AVM, its size and a detailed analysis of the AVM structure.

 There are different medical treatments for an AVM.
 The following treatment options include:

-• Medical therapy: Conservative treatment, such as controlling blood pressure, seizures and observing for any new symptoms over time.
+• Medical therapy: Conservative treatments such as controlling blood pressure, seizures and observing for any new symptoms over time.

 • Surgical removal of the AVM: Surgery may be recommended if an AVM has bled or if it is in an area that can be easily accessed.